 For extra practice with the basics of argument mapping, you may wish to attempt some of the exercises embedded below.

 Begin by selecting an argument from the list.
 They are ordered by difficulty from Level 1 - 4, with 1 being the easiest.
 Begin by copying the text of the argument into a MindMup file and mapping the argument for yourself using the conventions explained above.
 Once you're satisfied with your map, go back to the multiple-choice exercise and work through the questions, using them to check your work.
-Once you have finish all of the questions in a particular exercise, the suggested solution will be fully revealed.)
+Once you have finished the questions in a particular exercise, the suggested solution will be fully revealed.

-When your own map disagrees with the solution, make sure you understand where you went wrong.
-Without reflecting on the feedback signal generated by the multi-choice questions, these exercises will be far less beneficial for you.
+When your own map disagrees with the solution, make sure you understand where you went wrong: These exercises are only beneficial when you reflect on the feedback.